janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 #### Alibaba

-The Alibaba CPI supports both UDP and TCP in Service definitions and can configure the SLB listeners with the protocols defined in the Service.
+The Alibaba CPI supports TCP, UDP and HTTPS in Service definitions and can configure the SLB listeners with the protocols defined in the Service.

-The Alibaba SLB supports TCP and UPD on listeners, an own listener must be configured for each protocol.
+The Alibaba SLB supports TCP, UDP and HTTPS listeners, an own listener must be configured for each protocol, and those listeners can be assigned to the same SLB instance.

 The number of listeners does not affect SLB pricing. https://www.alibabacloud.com/help/doc-detail/74809.htm

-A user can ask for an internal TCP/UPD Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/alibaba-cloud-loadbalancer-address-type: "intranet"`.
+A user can ask for an internal TCP/UDP Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/alibaba-cloud-loadbalancer-address-type: "intranet"`.
 Internal SLBs are free.

 #### AWS

 The AWS CPI does not support other protocol than TCP for load balancers.

 If this restriction were removed from the AWS CPI then AWS NLB could support TCP and UDP protocols behind the same IP address.
 An NLB Listener can be configured to listen both on TCP and UDP protocols.

+NLB targets also support the PROXY protocol.

+HTTP support would require AWS ALB, but that LB type does not support TCP or UDP, i.e. the usage of TCP+HTTP or UDP+HTTP on the same LB instace behind the same IP address is not possible in AWS.

 From pricing perspective the AWS NLB has the following model: https://aws.amazon.com/elasticloadbalancing/pricing/ It is rather usage based than "number of protocols" based, though it is true that TCP and UDP has separated quotas in the pricing units.

-A user can ask for an internal TCP/UPD Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/aws-load-balancer-internal: 0.0.0.0/0`.
+A user can ask for an internal TCP/UDP Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/aws-load-balancer-internal: 0.0.0.0/0`.
 So far the author could not find any difference in the usage and pricing of those when compared to the external LBs - except the pre-requisite of a private subnet on which the LB can be deployed.

 #### Azure

-Azure Cloud Provider's LB documentation: https://github.com/kubernetes-sigs/cloud-provider-azure/blob/master/docs/services/README.md
+Azure CPI LB documentation: https://github.com/kubernetes-sigs/cloud-provider-azure/blob/master/docs/services/README.md

-The Azure Cloud Provider already supports the usage of both UDP and TCP protocols in the same Service definition.
+The Azure CPI already supports the usage of both UDP and TCP protocols in the same Service definition.
 It is achieved with the CPI specific annotation `service.beta.kubernetes.io/azure-load-balancer-mixed-protocols`.
 If this key has value `true` in the Service definition the Azure CPI adds the other protocol value (UDP or TCP) to its internal Service representation, and as a consequence it also manages 2 load balancer rules for the specific frontend.

-Only TCP and UDP are supported in the mixed protocol configuration.
+Only TCP and UDP are supported in the current mixed protocol configuration.

+The Azure Load Balancer supports only TCP and UDP as protocols.
+HTTP support would require the usage of the Azure Application Gateway.
+I.e. HTTP and L4 protocols cannot be used on the same LB instance/IP address

 Basic Azure Load Balancers are free.

 Pricing of the Standard Azure Load Balancer is based on load-balancing rules and outbound rules.
 There is a flat price up to 5 rules, on top of which every new forwarding rule has additional cost. https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview#pricing